 Standard 60-minute sessions are $95 (includes tax).

 Cash, Interac (only if you have the tap function enabled), or credit card.
 I use the Square reader, which accepts Visa, Mastercard, and American Express.

 Do you accept my insurance plan?

 While I do not offer direct billing, some insurance providers may cover my counselling therapy services.
 I am a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA).
 Every provider is different so check the fine print in your plan.
-I can issue you a receipt specifying that I am a Psychotherapist with a Masters degree.
-The receipt also indicates that I am a member of PACCP (#579MB15).
+I will issue you a receipt specifying that I am a Psychotherapist with a Masters degree.
+The receipt also indicates that I am a member of CCPA (#10001876).

 When do you have appointments?

 I have appointments on Tuesday late afternoon and evening, Wednesday daytime, Thursday late afternoon and evening, along with daytime appointments on both Friday and Saturday.

 What is EMDR (Eye Movement Desensitization and Reprocessing)?

 While it does look strange in action, it is a type of therapy that helps the brain make sense of information in new ways.
 While EMDR is best known for alleviating the distress associated with trauma, it can be a helpful intervention for just about anything that may be causing distress.
 For more information, check out my EMDR page, EMDR Canada, or EMDRIA